VisionLabs/FaceEngine/README.md

 Currently we support Linux.
 On Windows everything should work with Visual Studio 2015 but we do not test this platform.
 On Linux we tested this code with GCC 4.8.5.
 Other versions may work as well.
-Note, that the SDK is officially supported on RedHat Linux families (RHEL, CentOS, Fedora, Ubuntu 14).
+Note, that the SDK is officially supported on RedHat Linux families (RHEL, CentOS, Fedora).

+Only basic methods and classes of LUNA SDK were binded.

 **On Unix (Linux, Ubuntu 14)**